turbot/flowpipe-mod-gcp-thrifty/compute/docs/correct_one_compute_instance_with_low_utilization.md

-# Correct one compute instance with low utilization
+# Correct one Compute instance with low utilization

 ## Overview